alisonykim/alisonykim.github.io/_pages/background.md

 <!-- Bio -->

 <p>
-I recently completed my Master's in Digital Linguistics at the University of Zurich, where I gained theoretical knowledge and practical skills in computational linguistics (CL) and natural language processing/generation (NLP/NLG).
+I am a recent Master's graduate in Digital Linguistics and a research assistant for the <a href="https://www.ius.uzh.ch/de/staff/professorships/alphabetical/hermstruewer/team/person.html" target="_blank">Chair for Legal Tech, Law \& Economics and Public Law at the University of Zurich Faculty of Law</a>.
+At the moment, my projects center on applications of NLU and ML to legal technology.<br><br>

 Originally, I have a background in physics, neuroscience, and clinical psychology.
-I view my experiences across domains, cities, countries, and languages as assets to my work in language technology.<br><br>
+I view my experiences across domains, countries, and languages as assets to my work in language technology.<br><br>

 Before moving to Switzerland, I grew up in Los Angeles and spent about a decade in the San Francisco Bay Area.
 I miss the tacos and beaches of California, but have grown to enjoy rösti and Swiss rivers, especially the Aare.
-Also, I'm an enormous fan of the SBB/CFF/FFS and can occasionally be found reading or coding in my "train office" (see below: Geneva-Zurich route along Lac Leman).<br><br>
+Additionally, I'm an enormous fan of the SBB/CFF/FFS and can occasionally be found reading or coding in my "train office" (see below: Geneva-Zurich route along Lac Leman).<br><br>

-Lastly, as a computational linguist, I think foreign language learning is valuable, humbling, and fun.
-My target languages at the moment are Nederlands (Dutch) and Suomi (Finnish).<br>
+Lastly, foreign language learning is a valuable, humbling, and fun hobby that also positively impacts my work as a computational linguist.
+My active target languages at the moment are *Nederlands* (Dutch) and *Suomi* (Finnish).<br>
 </p>